 An interdisciplinary initiative that brings together clinical, theoretical and artistic approaches to, and applications of, psychoanalysis

-Psychoanalysis + is an interdisciplinary initiative founded, developed and directed by Psychoanalytic Psychotherapist and cultural theorist Dr Noreen Giffney.
-It foregrounds psychoanalysis as a clinical practice and a theoretical tool for understanding culture, society and politics.
+Psychoanalysis + is an international, interdisciplinary initiative founded, developed and directed by Psychoanalytic Psychotherapist and cultural theorist Dr Noreen Giffney.
+It foregrounds psychoanalysis as a clinical practice and a theoretical tool for tracing the unconscious dynamics underpinning occurrences in cultural, societal and political contexts.
+It also takes psychoanalysis itself as an object to be wondered about and questioned.
+It has a commitment to psychosocial and psychocultural work, and seeks to serve a bridging function between the clinic, the academic institution, and the arts and cultural sphere.
 Psychoanalysis + brings together individuals interested in clinical, theoretical and artistic approaches to, and applications of, psychoanalysis.

 Psychoanalysis + points to the collaborative and interdisciplinary nature of projects, publications and events forming part of the initiative.
 Psychoanalysis exists in an interdependent and mutually enriching relationship with the cultures and societies within which we as clinical and theoretical practitioners find ourselves.
 The ‘+’ in the title gestures towards the fact that psychoanalysis is always more than itself.
 In other words, psychoanalytic practitioners have always drawn on and incorporated insights from other clinical and non-clinical fields into our work, for example, literature, psychiatry, music, neuroscience, art, psychology, mathematics, medicine, philosophy, nursing, classics, social work, film, theatre and so on.
+Psychoanalysis is thus always, can only be, interdisciplinary.
 The space between ‘psychoanalysis’ and ‘+’ also recognises the gap needed for productive things to happen which cannot be known in advance.
 The ‘+’ also symbolises an openness to new possibilities and collaborations.
-Click HERE to read about the development of the Psychoanalysis + initiative.
+My aim is to create a space where clinicians, artists and curators, academics and anyone interested in psychoanalysis can come together to have an experience together and to talk and reflect on that experience.
+Click HERE and HERE to read about the development of the Psychoanalysis + initiative.